Initial visit- downloadable forms/information for clients:

 A fracture is synonymous with a broken bone.
 When a fracture occurs through this growth plate the cap of the head of the femur slips off, hence this fracture is referred to as a “slipped cap”.
+The growth plate of the head of the femur is located at the junction of the cartilage and the bone (see illustration right ).
 This type of fracture only occurs in dogs that are less than one year of age and cats that are just under 2 years of age.
 The most common cause of a femoral fracture is trauma such as being struck by a motorized vehicle or taking a fall.

 Sudden onset of severe to nonweight-bearing lameness is common in patients sustaining a slipped capital physeal fracture.
 Palpation of the hip will elicit pain and a grating or clicking sensation may be felt when moving the hip joint.

 The diagnosis of a slipped capital physeal fracture requires x-rays; typical x-ray views include the hip extended, frog-leg, and lateral views.
-A misdiagnosis of a slipped cap can be made on the typical hip extended x-ray of the pelvis – the hip may actually look fairly normal (see x-ray right).
-Therefore, a frog-leg view (limbs splayed apart) should be used to assess the hip joint (put your cursor over image to see the frog-leg view).
+A misdiagnosis of a slipped cap can be made on the typical hip extended x-ray of the pelvis, as the hip sometimes may look fairly normal on this view.
+Therefore, a frog-leg view (limbs splayed apart) should be used to assess the hip joint.
 Other testing that may be recommended prior to anesthesia includes a complete blood count and chemistry profile to ensure that the pet is healthy.
 If the fracture was due to trauma such as being hit by a motor vehicle, chest x-rays should be made to rule out lung and chest trauma.

 After surgery, you can continue to give your pet a prescribed pain reliever to minimize discomfort.
 It’s also extremely important to limit your dog’s activity and exercise level during this post-operative period.
 A sling will be placed on your companion’s hind limb to prevent weight-bearing during the first 10-14 days after surgery.
 Rehabilitation exercises can be done at your home or if you choose, by professionally trained therapists at an animal rehabilitation center.
 Rehabilitation therapy should be continued until your dog is bearing weight well on the operated limb (typically 2 – 4 weeks after surgery).
 Detailed instructions will be given to you after the surgery.
 The surgeon will monitor the healing process with two follow-up exams.
 The first is scheduled at two weeks after the surgery and the second is at eight weeks after the surgery.
 By 8 to 10 weeks after surgery, most dogs are fully weight-bearing on the operated limb, although exercise should be limited during the first three months after the procedure.